 - Those with underdeveloped jawbones due to young age

-What is the ideal age range for a dental implant procedure?
+What is the ideal age range for implants?

-In restriction of young age, those who are under the age of approximately 18 cannot receive a dental implant given that their jaw is not yet fully developed.
+People under the age of approximately 18 usually can't get an implant since their jaw is not fully developed.

-A dental professional will be able to tell whether or not your jaw is at a right place for a dental implant.
-There’s no minimum age requirement; it all depends on when the jaw bone is fully developed.
+A dentist will be able to tell whether or not your jaw is at the right place for a dental implant.
+There's no minimum age requirement; it all depends on when the jaw bone is fully developed.

 However, with older age sometimes comes oral-related issues such as gum disease if one did not properly care for their teeth while they were younger.
 Older patients may also have less gum tissue in the mouth, which is a problem for those who want a dental implant.